Freelancers

 Wise path.
 US client ACHs $1,000 to your Wise USD account (free).
 Wise charges roughly 0.6% to convert with FX rate near mid-market.
 Total cost: ~$10-20.
 Net INR received: roughly ₹84,500-85,000.

 NETTEN path.
-US client pays $1,000 invoice via NETTEN hosted checkout (their card or their crypto).
-You receive 990 RLUSD in your wallet in 3-5 seconds.
-You send 990 RLUSD to your CoinDCX or WazirX account (network fee ~$0.50).
-You sell RLUSD to INR — local exchanges typically charge 0.1-0.4% with rate near mid-market.
+US client pays a $1,000 invoice via NETTEN's hosted checkout (today, this is a crypto payment; card and Apple Pay options are coming soon).
+RLUSD lands in your wallet in 3 to 5 seconds, less NETTEN's per-payment fee (a small percentage set by your plan; see the pricing page for current rates).
+You send the RLUSD to your CoinDCX or WazirX account (network fee ~$0.50).
+You sell RLUSD to INR; local exchanges typically charge 0.1-0.4% with rate near mid-market.
 You withdraw INR to your bank (₹5-15 fee).
-Total cost: ~$15-25.
-Net INR received: roughly ₹84,000-85,000.

 What "Better for India Specifically" Looks Like